 metrics are described in Table 14.9 (Path selection link metric(#109)).
 The airtime link metric is the default

 link metric.
-It is defined in (#109)14.9.2 (Airtime link metric(#109)).
-If a mesh STA’s PHY entity is capableof transmitting frames with PHY rate higher than 54 Mbps, the mesh STA should use the high PHY rate airtime link metric, which is defined in 14.9.3 (High PHY rate airtime link metric(#109)), when it starts a new MBSS.
+The high PHY rate airtime link metric is another link metric intended for mesh STAs that are capable of transmitting frames with PHY rate higher than 54 Mb/s.
+The details of the airtime link metric and high PHY rate airtime link metric are described in (#109)14.9.2 (Airtime link metric and high PHY rate airtime link metric(#109)).

 To REVmd Editor: Change 14.9 (Path selection link metric) as follows: